 Allison Atwill Roshi is a Zen teacher and visual artist whose work emerges from an intimate and embodied conversation with koans.
 She is interested in wholeness over perfection, discovery over self-improvement, and how the images and language of koans offer a way of moving in the dark.

-Tess Beasley Sensei is a Zen teacher based in New York and serves as Pacific Zen Institute’s Board President.
+Tess Beasley Roshi is a Zen teacher based in New York and serves as Pacific Zen Institute’s Board President.
 She is particularly interested in the ways Zen and depth psychology complement each other to kindle creativity and transformation.

 Eduardo Fuentes is a Zen teacher based in Santiago, Chile.
 He is especially interested in how koans can help people learn what they are and to become intimate with nature.

 Jon Joseph Roshi is a Zen teacher and director of San Mateo Zen.
 He finds that he is not only leading but is participating in a community of brothers and sisters, any one of whom at any time can offer guidance and wisdom to the group and to himself: having joy in each others’ joy.